vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/030/06_pra_sU.md

 supplied subject -- ā́tú prá yāhi … háribhyām -- also supports my assumption that the default subject is Indra.

-Unfortunately the voc. indra in 6a was omitted in the publ. tr.
-The pāda should read “(Come) forth along an easy slope with your two fallow bays, o Indra.”
+Unfortunately the voc. indra in 6a was omitted in the published translation The pāda should read “(Come) forth along an easy slope with your two fallow bays, o Indra.”